 Sometimes when I wake up in the morning, my back hurts, right here, see?
 Where my hand is.
 I get up anyway, go downstairs and let Lilly the dog out, waiting just inside the door for her and absent-mindedly pressing where it hurts.
 After she comes back in, I take my hand away from the pain long enough to pour my coffee and take a sip.
 Then, I notice my hand is back again pressing, again, where it hurts.
 Am I trying to press the pain deeper into my body?
 Maybe I’m trying to impress upon myself my own ability to survive the pain.

 My hands are now in dishwater, and I’m concentrating carefully on the comfort of warm water and the beautiful luster of my red glass dishes.
 My hands are now smoothing bedcovers, and I’m careful to concentrate on brushing off all the dog hair and getting my pillows just right: red, pink, green and cream.
 I’m ready for the rest of my day, as they say, or at least I would be if it weren’t for this …

 I realize I’m still clutching at myself, so I deliberately extend my right hand to draw back the curtains at my bedroom window.
 I make an effort to notice what’s going on outside.
 It’s a sunny day, so I say aloud, as my mother used to do, “It would be stupid to let this day go to waste.”

 Oh dear!
 My mother was a wonderful woman, but do I think words like “stupid” and “waste” are going to help me now?
 I’ve got to stop this pain thing.
 It’s depressing.

-And the pain is gone.
+The pain is gone.